telerik/kendo-ui-core/docs/api/javascript/ui/tabstrip.md

 ### animation `Object|Boolean`

 A collection of visual animations used when **TabStrip** tab are selected through user interactions.
-Setting this option to **false** will disable all animations.
+Setting this option to `false` will disable all animations.

+`animation:true` is not a valid configuration.

 #### Example